mattwalmsley/financial-modelling/quantitative/documentation/programming/python_1_style_syntax.md

 print(Decimal("0.1") + Decimal("0.2") == Decimal("0.3"))  # True
 print(0.1 + 0.2 == 0.3)  # False (float precision issue)
 ```

+#### Performance Considerations When Using Decimal

+- Slower than `float`
+  - Decimal provides higher precision but at the cost of performance.
+  - Operations on Decimal are significantly slower than equivalent float operations.
+- Higher memory usage
+  - Decimal stores numbers as a tuple of sign, coefficient, and exponent, requiring more memory than `float`.
+- Context overhead
+  - `decimal.getcontext()` manages precision, rounding, and traps, which adds processing overhead.
+  - Changing context settings frequently can further impact performance.
+- Conversion cost
+  - Converting between `float` and `Decimal` is expensive due to internal representation differences.
+  - Prefer constructing `Decimal` directly from strings to avoid floating-point inaccuracies.

 ### Strings (`str`)